-We’ll return along the high-tide area, gathering remnant shellfish and seaweeds, hang them to dry, then begin cooking clam chowder, nori roles with shrimp, and other wild edible delicacies in preparation for our dinner feast later this afternoon.
+We’ll return along the high-tide area, gathering remnant shellfish and seaweeds, hang them to dry, then begin prepping clam chowder, nori roles with shrimp, and other wild edible delicacies in preparation for our dinner feast later.

 The last hour of the workshop will be it’s pinnacle a low tide revealing the best of the shoreline.

 Wild Chef Charlie Borrowman will share all his seashore cooking secrets with you.

 Revel in a wild edible dinner prepared by our Wild Chef Charlie Borrowman!

 Species We May Encounter:

 NATIVE EDIBLE SHORE PLANTS

 • Oregon Garry White Oak

 • Blueberries & Huckleberry Species

 • Other Medicnal Shrubs